GTK-server: Implementation

 This leads to a problem for the implementation, because the GTK functions and the corresponding arguments and return values cannot be hardcoded into the GTK-server binary.

 The way to resolve this is by using a foreign function interface.
 Currently, four external foreign function interfaces are supported by GTK-server: libffi, FFCALL, C/Invoke and dyncall.
-One of these libraries should be available on the target system, in order to compile the GTK-server successfully.
+One of these libraries should be available on the target system, to compile the GTK-server successfully.

 Example

 The following KornShell script starts the GTK-server in stdin mode, and creates a simple window with an exit button: